theg1239/background-agent/README.md

 - **Frontend**: Deploy `apps/web` on Vercel.
 Expose the internal API routes (`/api/internal/...`) and secure them via `TASK_API_TOKEN`.
 - **Worker**: Build a Node.js 20+ runtime on EC2 (or any container runner).
 Use `pnpm --filter @background-agent/worker build` and run `node dist/index.js`.
 PM2 or systemd is recommended for restarts.
+- **Redis**: Provision Upstash Redis and supply the REST credentials to both the Vercel project and the worker via environment variables.
 - **Scaling**: Swap the in-memory queue for durable infrastructure (Redis Streams, Postgres advisory locks, etc.) before production.
 Update `task-queue.ts` + worker dispatcher accordingly.
 - **Observability**: Pipe worker logs to CloudWatch/Loki, and add metrics (queue depth, task duration) for alerting.